PhD in Rehabilitation Sciences

 - Qualitative Research Methods

-Research in the Human Movement & Adaptation concentration is concerned with the biomechanics of movement, the dynamics of coordination and control, and the processes of development, adaptation, and learning.
-The overall goal is to increase our understanding of human movement and motor development and to apply this knowledge to improve the diagnosis and treatment of movement disorders in individuals with musculoskeletal and neurological impairments.
-Research in this concentration also includes the development of new rehabilitation technologies such as inertial and gyroscopic activity sensors, powered exoskeletal devices, and foot orthoses.
-Research faculty seek students with a strong background in engineering, mathematics, physics, and human development, as well as experienced clinical scientists, such as occupational or physical therapists.
+Research in the Movement Science concentration is concerned with the biomechanics of movement, the dynamics of coordination and control, and the processes of development, adaptation, and learning.
+The overall goal is to increase understanding of human movement and motor development and to apply this knowledge to improve the diagnosis and treatment of movement disorders in individuals with musculoskeletal and neurological impairments.

 - Calculus I & II